danalber/danalber.github.io/index.md

 **I am a third-year medical student and Vilcek merit scholar at the NYU Grossman School of Medicine.**

 My research involves medical applications of artificial intelligence, specifically deep learning in natural language processing, computer vision, and their intersection.
 I am a member of the NYU [OLAB](https://www.nyuolab.org/).
-I hope to drive the implementation of AI in clinical practice and help navigate the emerging policy and regulatory challenges.
+I hope to drive the implementation of AI in clinical practice while navigating the emerging policy and regulatory challenges.

 Previously, I was a 4-year varsity swimmer at Brown.
 I graduated in 2022 with honors in applied mathematics-biology after completing a [thesis](./assets/alber_thesis_final.pdf) in statistical neuroscience under the direction of [Wilson Truccolo](https://www.truccololab.com/).